 Nmap

-Nmap is a free and open-source tool that can be used to scan for open ports and discover network services running on a target system.
+Nmap is a free and open-source tool for scanning for open ports and discovering network services running on a target system.

-It is a powerful and versatile tool that supports a wide range of scanning techniques, including TCP, UDP, and ICMP scans.
+It is a powerful and versatile tool that supports various scanning techniques, including TCP, UDP, and ICMP scans.

 To scan a target system using Nmap, you can use the following command: